mmomtchev/ffmpeg/README.md

   VideoStreamDefinition
 } from '@mmomtchev/ffmpeg/stream';

-// Create a Demuxer - a Demuxer is an object that has multiple ReadableStream,
+// Create a Demuxer - a Demuxer is an object that exports
+// multiple ReadableStream,
 // it decodes the input container format and emits compressed data const input = new Demuxer({ inputFile:'launch.mp4' });

-// Wait for the Demuxer to read the file headers and to identify the various streams input.on('ready', () => {
+// Wait for the Demuxer to read the file headers and to
+// identify the various streams input.on('ready', () => {
-    // Once the input Demuxer is ready, it will contain two arrays of ReadableStream:
+    // Once the input Demuxer is ready,
+    // it will contain two arrays of ReadableStream:
     // input.video[]
     // input.audio[]

-    // We will be discarding the audio stream const audioDiscard = new Discarder();
+    // We will be discarding the audio stream
+    // (unless you discard these will keep piling in memory
+    // until you destroy the demuxer object) const audioDiscard = new Discarder();
-    // A VideoDecoder is a TransformStream that reads compressed video data
+    // A VideoDecoder is a Transform that reads compressed video data
     // and sends raw video frames (this is the decoding codec) const videoInput = new VideoDecoder(input.video[0]);
     // A VideoDefinition is an object with all the properties of the stream const videoInputDefinition = videoInput.definition();

-    // Such as codec, bitrate, framerate, frame size, pixel format const videoOutputDefinition = {
+    // such as codec, bitrate, framerate, frame size, pixel format const videoOutputDefinition = {
       type: 'Video',
       codec: ffmpeg.AV_CODEC_H264,